 Our digital-age attention spans generally being what they are, we can’t expect the Telegraph or NPR, which went more global with its list, to provide the 62 pages of gun-wielding detail offered by the Brady Campaign To Prevent Gun Violence.
 Still, in less than a month since the Aurora shootings, two more killers have become eligible for the newsmaker list: Wade Michael Page, for an attack on a Sikh temple in Oak Creek, Wisconsin on August 5; and Thomas Caffall, who laid siege to a College Station, Texas neighborhood this week.

-As Caffall was taking the lives of thee people and wounding two others across the street from the Texas A&M campus, Notre Dame professor Naunihal Singh complained in The New Yorker about the media’s short attention span with regard to the Oak Creek tragedy as compared to the Aurora shootings less than three weeks earlier.
+As Caffall was taking the lives of three people and wounding two others across the street from the Texas A&M campus, Notre Dame professor Naunihal Singh complained in The New Yorker about the media’s short attention span with regard to the Oak Creek tragedy as compared to the Aurora shootings less than three weeks earlier.
 We all seem to have moved on quickly.
 Thus, when I began typing “Oak Creek shooting…” into the Google search bar, the helpful algorithm offered me listings for the “Oak Creek Sporting Club” and “Oak Creek Shooting Range” before offering up anything to do with the week-old massacre.

 No wonder Singh found it “hard to escape the conclusion that Oak Creek would have… dominated the news cycle if the shooter had been Muslim and the victims had been white churchgoers.”

 Singh was not alone in his seeing the Oak Creek shootings through racial, ethnic, and religious lenses.
 The shooting has been branded a hate crime by Attorney General Eric Holder, and within the small news window that opened in the days immediately after the melee, commentators called Americans to a deeper consideration of the violent effects of racism.